farzamsh/FineIllDoItMySelf/README.md

 6. Add Multi choice Attack
 7. Add Conditions and their effects
 8. Add Attack types of attack roll, DC based and auto hit and multi parts for an attack
+9. two step attacks in battle page, first show the dice and access to add or change or reroll